LynxWall/cucumber-js-tsflow/cucumber-tsflow/README.md

 # cucumber-tsflow

-Provides 'specflow' like bindings for CucumberJS in TypeScript 1.7+.
+Provides 'specflow' like bindings for CucumberJS 8.0.0+ in TypeScript 1.7+.

 Supports Vue3 files in cucumber tests.

 ## Fork description
-This is a detached fork of <a href="https://github.com/timjroberts/cucumber-js-tsflow" target="_blank">https://github.com/timjroberts/cucumber-js-tsflow</a>.
-It has had the <a href="https://github.com/wudong/cucumber-js-tsflow/tree/before_after_all_hooks" target="_blank">https://github.com/wudong/cucumber-js-tsflow/tree/before_after_all_hooks</a> branch merged into it, which adds support for beforeAll and afterAll hooks.
+This is a detached fork of <https://github.com/timjroberts/cucumber-js-tsflow>.
+It has had the <https://github.com/wudong/cucumber-js-tsflow/tree/before_after_all_hooks> branch merged into it, which adds support for beforeAll and afterAll hooks.

 In addition, the following features have been added:
 - Test runner using cucumber-tsflow command line